-4. In case you are shopping online, never give out your Social Security number.
-There is no website that needs this number for you to buy something.
+1. In case you are shopping online, never give out your Social Security number.
+There is absolutely no website that requires this number for you to make a purchase.
 If you are being asked for your Social Security number during checkout, you may be on a scam website.
-Leave this site and discover one that has a better reputation.
+Leave this site and locate one that has a better reputation.

 2. Make it a habit to register for price alerts.
 This goes even for purchases that you've recently made.
 Price alerts will let you know when a product has dropped to a price you like.
 And if you've recently purchased at full price, you can ask for a price adjustment to meet the newest deal.

 3. If you are searching for the best coupons, consider signing up for the newsletters of the stores that you love the most.
 Often stores give their best coupons and discounts to people that have signed up for the first time.
 And they'll continue to provide great deals to those that have shown big interest in the brand, so the signup can lead to some phenomenal savings.

 4. To help protect your credit, use only one credit card for online purchases.
 This will help you quickly track your spending habits when the charge card statement comes in the mail.
 If you notice any charges which you did not make, call the credit card company immediately and report it to them.

 5. Make sure to read all the information about any product you are considering purchasing.
 Just looking in a picture online can be deceiving sometimes.
 It can make a product look bigger or smaller than it is.
 Make sure to look at the description so that you know exactly what you are purchasing.